munificent/craftinginterpreters/book/chunks-of-bytecode.md

 *   **Users expect their programming languages to be rock solid.** We are so used to mature, stable compilers and interpreters that "It's your code, not the compiler" is [an ingrained part of software culture][fault].
-If there are bugs in your language, users will go through the full five stages of grief before they can figure out what's going on, and you don't want to put them through all that.
+If there are bugs in your language implementation, users will go through the full five stages of grief before they can figure out what's going on, and you don't want to put them through all that.

 *   **A language implementation is a deeply interconnected piece of software.**
     Some codebases are broad and shallow.
 If the file loading code is broken in